erysdren/qmdlview/README.md

 a software-rendered quake model viewer written in C. currently only supports standard version 6 quake mdl files.

-it can run on modern platforms with SDL2 or on DOS with VGA mode 13.
+it can run on modern platforms with SDL2 or on DOS with VESA BIOS extensions.

 ## todo